JetBrains/Qodana/Docker/README.md

 ## General

 The Qodana Docker image lets you to perform [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your code base.
-The current version [supports PHP, Java, and Kotlin for Server Side](../General/supported-technologies.md); the support for more languages and technologies are on its way.
+The current version [supports PHP, Python, Java, and Kotlin for Server Side](../General/supported-technologies.md); the support for more languages and technologies are on its way.

 We provide two options optimized for different scenarios:
 - Running the analysis on a regular basis as a part of your continuous integration (*CI-based execution*)